astralfrontier/astralfrontier.org-OLD/source/_posts/setting-book.md

 date: 2015/08/09
 title: What setting books would I love to put out?
 tags:
-  - compleat-villain
+  - compleat villain
-  - fairy-soul
+  - fairy soul
-  - song-of-eden
+  - song of eden
   - supers
 ---